poojaanbu0/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required library packages.
-2. Import the dataset to operate on.
-3. Split the dataset into required segments.
-4. Predict the required output.
-5. Run the program
+1.Start the program

+2.Import the python pandas library as pd

+3.Read the contents of the Spam csv file

+4.Display the first 5 rows of the dataset using head()

+5.Assign x as v1 values and y as v2 values

+6.From sklearn library select the feature extraction and import CountVectorizer

+7.CountVectorizer will convert the Text to Numerical Data

+8.From sklearn library import Support Vector Classifier (ie. SVC)

+9.Predict the x_test using SVC

+10.Print the accuracy of the SVM Model 11.Stop the program

 ## Program:
 ```